1In the seventeenth year of Pekah the son of Remaliah, Ahaz the son of Jotham king of Judah began to reign.

 10Then King Ahaz went to Damascus to meet Tiglath-pileser king of Assyria and he saw the altar that was at Damascus.
 And king Ahaz sent to Urijah the priest a likeness of the altar and its pattern, according to all its workmanship.

-11So Urijah the priest built an altar in accordance with everything that king Ahaz had sent from Damascus, and Urijah the priest made it before the coming of king Ahaz from Damascus.
+11So Urijah the priest built an altar in accordance with everything that king Ahaz had sent from Damascus, and Urijah the priest made it before Ahaz the king came from Damascus.

 12When the king had come from Damascus, the king saw the altar, and the king approached the altar and offered on it.

-13He turned his burnt offering and his grain offering into smoke-perfume, and poured his drink offering and sprinkled the blood of his peace offerings on the altar.
+13He burned his burnt offering and his grain offering into smoke, and poured his drink offerings and sprinkled the blood of his peace offerings on the altar.

 14The bronze altar that was before Yahweh he brought from the front of the house, from between his altar and the house of Yahweh, and put it on the north side of his altar.

 16So Urijah the priest did according to all that king Ahaz commanded.

 17King Ahaz cut off the panels of the bases and removed the basin from off them, and took down the sea from off the bronze oxen that were under it and put it on a pavement of stone.

 18The covered way for the Sabbath that they had built in the house and the king’s entry outside, he caused to go around the house of Yahweh because of the king of Assyria.

 19Now the rest of the acts of Ahaz that he did, are they not written in the Book of the Chronicles of the kings of Judah?